chibiboba/JS-120/Exam Part 2/Cheat Sheet.md

 Prompt: How does encapsulation in JavaScript differ from encapsulation in most OO languages?

 - In other languages, encapsulation also refers to the idea of restricting access to state and behavior.
-- In other words, hiding details of an object from code that uses the object.
+In other words, hiding details of an object from code that uses the object.
 An object should only expose the properties and methods that other objects need, to use the encapsulated object.
-- JavaScript objects don't support this type of encapsulation.
-They are ways to achieve a degree of access restriction, but it's not perfect.
+JavaScript objects don't support this type of encapsulation.
+JavaScript does not directly provide the means to limit exposure of methods and properties.
+There are ways to achieve a degree of access restriction, but it's not perfect.

 - **Interface of an object**: the state and behaviors exposed by the object for other objects to use.
   - Encapsulation has a broader purpose in most OOP languages.
 It also refers to restricting access to the state and certain behaviors.
 An object only exposes the data and behaviors that other parts of the application need to work.
   - Objects expose a **public interface** for interacting with other objects and keep their implementation details hidden.
 Thus, other objects can't change the data of an object without going through the proper interface.
 Unfortunately, JS doesn't support access restrictions.